TaniaSakun/goit-algo2-hw-02/README.md

 # goit-algo2-hw-02
 The repository for the 2nd GoItNeo Design and Analysis of Algorithms homework

-# goit-algo2-hw-01
-The repository for the 1st GoItNeo Design and Analysis of Algorithms homework

 ### Task 1: Optimization of the 3D printer queue in a university laboratory
-Utilize the input data as a list of printing tasks, with the following information included in each task: ID, model volume, priority, and printing time.
+Utilize the input data as a list of printing tasks, including the following information in each task: ID, model volume, priority, and printing time.

 #### Requirements:
 Execute the optimize_printing function, which will: